strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 ### Unit tests

-First, we need to know what is the purpose of the unit tests.
+First, we need to know the purpose of the unit tests.
 Let's define a unit test.

 > A unit test exercises a single behavior of a software module.